Mark Felt: Family

-His daughter, Joan, graduated from high school in 1961 in Kansas City during his assignment there, then attended the University of Kansas for two years, before transferring to Stanford in California to study drama.
-Felt settled in Alexandria, Virginia while she was an undergraduate, for his post at the FBI Academy.
+Felt and Audrey had two children: a daughter, Joan, and a son, Mark Jr. Joan graduated from high school in 1961 in Kansas City during his assignment there, then attended the University of Kansas for two years, before transferring to Stanford in California to study drama.
+Felt settled in Alexandria, Virginia, while she was an undergraduate, for his post at the FBI Academy.
 Prior to the Watergate scandal, Felt had become estranged from Joan.
 They had been close during her childhood, but after she graduated from Stanford, she had gone to Chile under a Fulbright scholarship to continue her studies.
 While there, she became friends with Marxist revolutionary Andrés Pascal Allende, nephew of future president Salvador Allende.
 When she returned home, her political views had shifted to the extreme left, putting her in conflict with her conservative father.

 She earned her master's degree in Spanish at Stanford, and then joined a hippie community in the Santa Cruz Mountains.
 Felt and his wife went to visit her once and were appalled at her counterculture lifestyle and use of drugs; he was reminded of members of the militant Weather Underground that the FBI had been prosecuting.
 Joan's friends were equally shocked that her father was an FBI agent.
-Following their visit, Joan cut off most contact with her parents.
+Following their visit, Joan terminated most contact with her parents.
 As a result, and combined with the fact that she did not follow the news, she was unaware of her father's legal problems arising from the Watergate scandal.